 The hospital’s first major expansion was in 1936 when an annex was completed.
 The annex included kitchen/cafeteria facilities, heating plant, and 32 beds.

 The second expansion project was completed in 1954.
 This project included the addition of a surgical suite, delivery suite, X-ray department, clinical laboratory, emergency department, and 16 beds.

 Construction on the new hospital was started Dec.
 10, 1970.
 Greene County General Hospital opened its doors in April 1974.
 It is located at 1185 N 1000 W – which is more commonly known to locals as Lone Tree Road.

 The old hospital was torn down on September 25, 1985, and a newly-built Wendy’s restaurant opened at that location on March 10, 1986.

 The new Greene County General Hospital included an intensive care unit for coronary and post-surgical patients as well as enlarged x-ray, laboratory, and therapy facilities.

 In 1997, Greene County General Hospital’s Ambulatory Infusion Center was opened.
-The infusion center – which offers patients a variety of infusion therapy options – is located across from the hospital in the Lone Tree Medical Center.
+The infusion center – which offers patients a variety of infusion therapy options – is located on the second floor of the hospital.